Rammerhead/ramzet/README.md

 7. `zetag`: Zet Tag Generate will use ctags to index tags for easier navigation - WIP

+8. `zetlink`: Displays all the links that a zet entry has to other entries

 ## Helper Commands

 1. `zetloc` - Locates a given isosec and returns absolute path of the entry